imiron-io/www/content/ja/_index.md

 ---

 <div class="slogan">
-A formal and logic-based engineering platform for safe, reliable and accountable mission critical systems
+The formal and logic-based engineering for safety and accountability.
 </div>

 <p class="pitch">